 The length of the course varies depending on the needs of the student.
 For individuals who are already close to test standard, they may choose to book a shorter course, for example one lasting 10 hours and they would typically use these lessons to iron out some of the remaining issue they have.
 While a learner driver with no previous experience may choose to book a longer driving course, for example one lasting 30 hours to allow the to get to grips with the car.

 Top Tip For Booking A Semi Intensive Driving Course

 Our number one tip for anyone considering booking a semi-intensive driving course is to make sure you book an assessment lesson with the prospective driving school or instructor before committing to a block booking.
 A semi-intensive driving course is not cheap and as you will be spending a lot of time with your potential instructor over the duration of your course, it’s important that you get on with your tutor and your’re happy with their teaching style.

-Also it’s important to have already booked and passed your theory test as you’ll need to have passed this before being allowed to take your full practical driving test.
+Also it’s important to have already booked and passed your theory test as you’ll need to have passed this before being allowed to book your practical driving test.
 If you need your driving licence in a hurry, try searching for a short notice test, using our driving test cancellations checker.

 Each individual learns to drive at their own pace and for learner drivers who want to accelerate their progress, without putting too much pressure on themselves, a semi-intensive driving course is often the perfect way of doing so.

 If you require more information on courses of this nature, fill in the short contact form at the top of this page and one of our friendly customer service team will get back to you shortly.